Neurodiversity Workplace Needs Assessment. Unlocking Neurodivergent Potential with Salusphere Global

 • Specific, reasonable workplace adjustments

-• Practical implementation guidance for managers
+• Practical implementation guidance

 • Suggested review points to monitor effectiveness